garasiya321/Resume-Builder/README.md

 ## Resume-Builder

-Introduction :-

-Welcome to a transformative experience in crafting your professional narrative – our Resume-Builder.
-In a world where your resume is the gateway to career opportunities, our platform is designed to be your trusted ally in showcasing your skills, experiences, and achievements with unparalleled precision and style.

-Our Resume-Builder is more than just a tool; it's a personalized journey that empowers you to create a resume that reflects your unique professional identity.
-Whether you're a seasoned professional seeking to enhance your career story or a recent graduate stepping into the professional arena, our user-friendly platform is tailored to meet your needs with simplicity and effectiveness.

-# Technology and libraries used

-1. React
-2. React-router-dom
-3. React-hook-form
-4. Redux
-5. Jspdf
-6. Materials UI and Icons
-7. Tailwind-CSS
+Introducing Resume Builder, the ultimate React application that empowers you to craft eye-catching resumes like never before.
+You can easily customise your resume with Resume Builder's user-friendly interface to highlight your unique skills and professional experience.

+Stand out from the crowd and make a lasting impression with Resume Builder, the perfect tool to land your dream job.
+Start building your future today!

+**Just select template - Fill in the details and voila!
+Your resume is ready to preview and download.**

 ## Installation

 Clone this repository in your local machine and install the needed dependencies

 Type **npm start** in terminal to start the application after installing the dependencies using **npm install <package_name>**

+## Technologies and Libraries used

+- React
+- React-router-dom
+- React-hook-form
+- Redux
+- jspdf
+- Material UI and Icons
+- Tailwing-css

 ## Application Folder Structure